 You can’t go to another Schengen country, but you want to stay in Europe so that you can go back to Italy in 90 days (90 days in every 180 days is the rule, so 90 days in, 90 days out).

-You spend 90 days in Turkey, Croatia, and even a bit of time in the UK, and then once you’ve counted your days carefully, you head back to spend 90 more wonderful days in the land of Margherita pizza and Aperol Spritz.
+You spend 90 days in Turkey, Albania, and even a bit of time in the UK, and then once you’ve counted your days carefully, you head back to spend 90 more wonderful days in the land of Margherita pizza and Aperol Spritz.

 If you’re American and are using US-based services like Hulu or HBO, you’ll need to also get a VPN in order to continue to use those services while living in Italy.